ladsvape/www/shipping.md

 ### Delivery Details
 Lad's vape provides the below shipping services.
 Actual delivery time frames may vary due to _weather, service delays, holidays etc._

-__Shipping is _Free_ to the anywhere in _Nelson, Tasman Distric_.
-This Includes Motuaka also.__
+__Standard Shipping is _Free_ to the anywhere in _Nelson, Tasman Distric_ when you any purchase Juices.
+This Includes you guys out there in Motuaka.__

-            Unfortunally Free shipping will Not apply to Rural areas.
+           Rural areas Excluded

 __Standard__